I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

-Consuming too much of it also increases your risk of high blood pressure.
+Too much sugar consumption also increases your risk of high blood pressure.

 A high carbohydrate intake (sugar is a carbohydrate) can increase triglyceride levels in the blood.

 Triglycerides are a type of fat found in your blood.
-High levels of triglycerides can cause inflammation in the pancreas and your artery walls to thicken, or also known as arteriosclerosis.
+High levels of triglycerides can cause inflammation in the pancreas and your artery walls to thicken – also known as arteriosclerosis.
 This increases your risk of heart disease, having a stroke, and a heart attack.